fluid-project/jira-to-11ty/src/issues/FLUID-3152.md

     {
       "author": "Justin Obara",
       "date": "2014-07-11T15:28:39.175-0400",
-      "body": "@@Antranig Basman do you know if this is still an issue?\n" }
+      "body": "Antranig Basman do you know if this is still an issue?\n" }
   ]
 }